 Industries in the Township are concentrated primarily in twelve industrial parks.
-These industrial parks have convenient access to rail lines, deep water transportation and highways and are in close proximity to the Philadelphia metropolitan market via three bridges located on the perimeter of the Township.
+These industrial parks have convenient access to rail lines, deep water transportation and highways and are near the Philadelphia metropolitan market via three bridges located on the perimeter of the Township.